 If the applicant provides proof that demonstrates their circumstances have changed to such an extent that they are no longer eligible for the property, the offer will be withdrawn.
-If the applicant is unable to provide proof of their circumstances, the offer will be withdrawn.
-The application will be suspended until the required information has been provided and the application has been reassessed.
+If the applicant is unable to provide proof of their circumstances, the offer will be withdrawn and the application will be suspended The application will be cancelled if the applicant does not provide proof of their circumstances within 28 days.